lucasrothamel/user-inviter/README.md

 - visit ``http://user-inviter.loc`` and log in using `demo@test.com` as user and `secret` as password
   - this is an admin account added by the user seeder

+## Notes
+- the local laravel storage is used.
+However, the php file functions are not used, only the laravel storage facade, so switchting to AWS S3 or similar would be easy.

 ## Tests
 - most user interface parts are tested by Laravel Feature- and Browser-Tests.
 Run them together using the command ``./run-tets.sh``